Likhitha-Veganti/data-science-projects/Connect-4 Game Analysis/readme.md

 ## Conclusion
 The project demonstrates the effectiveness of machine learning models like Random Forest and Neural Networks in predicting Connect-4 outcomes.
 It also highlights the limitations of certain models and clustering techniques in the context of the dataset.

-## Requirements
-List of libraries and versions used, e.g., scikit-learn, TensorFlow, Pandas, NumPy, etc.